Derek Blasberg: Writing

 In April 2010, Blasberg's debut book, Classy: Exceptional Advice for the Extremely Modern Lady, was published.
 It was a collection of humorous essays about etiquette and was on The New York Times best seller list for several weeks.
 In October 2011, Blasberg wrote a sequel to Classy titled Very Classy: Even More Exceptional Advice for the Extremely Modern Lady, which expanded and updated the original version.

+In February 2015, Blasberg was known as "one of fashion blogging's biggest names" for a website called Mr. Blasberg, although that ended when Condé Nast abruptly sold NowManifest, the advertising platform which he and others had used since 2010.

+Blasberg has retained roles as editor-at-large roles for Harper's BAZAAR, V and VMan magazines, and London-based arts publication Garage Magazine for which he wrote a column, "Emails from the Edge".
+Under Graydon Carter, he was Vanity Fair's Our Man on the Street.

-Blasberg worked for the Gagosian Gallery as a senior staffer during 2014 writing the Gagosian Quarterly column, "In Conversation".
-He continues to write as a contributing editor for the publication.
+Blasberg began his career at the Gagosian Gallery as a senior staffer in 2013 writing the Gagosian Quarterly column, "In Conversation".
+He is currently the Executive Editor of the gallery's magazine.
+In 2023, Blasberg co-curated Avedon 100, an exhibition celebrating the centennial of the Richard Avedon, one of the most renowned photographer's of the 20th century.
+It received the Lucie Awards for Gallery Show of the Year.

-By February 2015, Blasberg was known as "one of fashion blogging's biggest names" although that ended when Condé Nast abruptly sold the website and advertising platform which he and others had used since 2010.
-Blasberg then transitioned to a briefly-held series of editor-at-large roles for Harper's BAZAAR, V and VMan magazines, and London-based arts publication Garage Magazine for which he wrote a column, "Emails from the Edge".
-In September 2015, Blasberg wrote a coffee table book titled Harper's BAZAAR: Models, about "28 women who changed fashion and helped bring it to life" over six decades of style and culture coverage by Harper's BAZAAR magazine.
-The work features a foreword written by Karl Lagerfeld.
+In September 2015, Blasberg wrote Harper's BAZAAR: Models, chronicling the real lives of the "women who changed fashion and helped bring it to life" over six decades of style in the pages of Harpers Bazaar.
+The book features a foreword written by Karl Lagerfeld.